Save Ocean Shore | News Coverage | Published Opinions

 We need families, teachers, alumni, and community members who care deeply about our educational programs here in Pacifica to get involved.
 We are working on several parallel tracks.

-- Community Engagement: Email Pacifica School District Board members, attend School Board meetings, and voice your concerns publicly.
+- Community Engagement: Email Pacifica School District Board members, attend School Board meetings, and keep voicing your concerns publicly.

-- Consider Leadership Changes: Some families are calling for new School Board leadership through recall and upcoming elections.
+- Call School Board Changes: Some families are calling for new School Board leadership through recall and upcoming elections.
+Get involved with the Pacifica Citizens Alliance.

 Thank you for supporting our Save Pacifica K-8 Schools and Save Ocean Shore efforts!
 By staying informed and involved, we can push for a transparent, thoughtful approach that doesn’t sacrifice the K-8 experience or our Special Day Class (SDC) programs.